What is an Instructional Design Strategy for eLearning?

 - Grab the learner’s attention with attractive audio-visuals or a catchy script and use a conversational tone to keep content actionable and to the point.

-The strategy you choose will largely depend on the learning outcomes or the kind of training.
-Before devising a strategy, you need to consider certain parameters such as the audience profile, learning environment, and constraints of time and cost.
+The instructional strategies for eLearning you choose will largely depend on the learning outcomes or the kind of training.
+Before devising cohesive eLearning strategies, you need to consider certain parameters such as the audience profile, learning environment, and constraints of time and cost.
 Next, identify the learning goals and the media elements to support these goals.
 Consider the resources and elements you have at your disposal.
-Finally, get in touch with an instructional design service provider to help you accomplish the eLearning goals within the time and budget.
+Finally, get in touch with an instructional design service provider to help you accomplish the eLearning course design and the goals within the time and budget.

 Need to know more about our Products & Services?
 Drop us a Note.